raph2d68/ML-project-road_seg/README.md

 - **unet.py** contains the unet architecture related functions.

 - **ressource_files** folder contains training images, groudtruth images, testing images as well as provided helper functions to generate a submission for the challenge with 16x16 pixel patches.

-- **predictions** folder contains the predicted binary images, and **visual** folder contains the overlay of the training images and pedictions.

 ## Run instructions